cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 ## What are Teams?

 Teams are used to manage access to resources in Greenhouse and managed Kubernetes clusters.
-Each team must be backed by a group in the identity provider (IdP) of the organization.
-Teams are used to structure members of your organization and assign fine-grained access and permission levels.
-The Greenhouse Dashboard is showing the members of a team.
+Each Team must be backed by a group in the identity provider (IdP) of the Organization.
+Teams are used to structure members of your Organization and assign fine-grained access and permission levels.
+The Greenhouse Dashboard is showing the members of a Team.

 ## Team RBAC

+TeamRoles and TeamRoleBindings provide a mechanism to control the premissions of Teams to onboarded Clusters of an Organization.

-Team RBAC wraps the concept of Kubernetes RBAC into TeamRoles and TeamRoleBindings.
+Team role-bared access control (RBAC) wraps the concept of Kubernetes RBAC in TeamRoles and TeamRoleBindings.
 TeamRoles are used to define a set of RBAC permissions.
 These permissions can be granted to Teams with TeamRoleBindings.
 A TeamRoleBinding refers to a Team, a TeamRole, Cluster(s) and optional Namespaces.
-Depending on the latter, Greenhouse will create the appropriate rbacv1 resources on the targeted cluster(s) in either cluster or namespace scope.
+Depending on the latter, Greenhouse will create the appropriate `rbacv1` resources on the targeted cluster(s) in either cluster or namespace scope.
 More information about how this can be configured is mentioned in this [user guide](../../user-guides/team/rbac.md).

 Example of a TeamRoleBinding for a `observability-admin` which grants the `cluster-admin` role on the `observability` cluster in the `logs` and `metrics` namespaces.
 The TeamRoleBindign contains a list of namespaces and a label selector to select the cluster(s) to target.
 If no namespaces are provided, then Greenhouse will create a ClusterRoleBinding instead of a RoleBinding.